Get the most out of summer with our Cleveland bucket list

 Take the family to Memphis Kiddie Park

-A Cleveland staple since 1952 with 10 rides, an arcade and a miniature gold course.
+A Cleveland staple since 1952 with 10 rides, an arcade and a miniature golf course.

 The tallest waterfall in Cuyahoga County is tucked away in Garfield Park Reservation of the Cleveland Metroparks.
 It’s a 1.5-mile hike from the parking lot.